Artisanal heirloom tomatoes in a basket at the market

 Signature Coaching is for those who want to work individually with Kathleen in a 90-day process.
 Signature is the top of the line.
 All who have done it talk about their lives being changed.

-then making a decision based on that conversation.
+Another option is setting up a one hour assessment and then making a decision based on that conversation.
 And you can always call 505-345-3737 and ask me about how each one works.

 "When you can't cope with anything, just go back to eating breakfast."